Serena Williams Shares First Photos Of Baby Girl Alexis Olympia Jr., Adds Video Clips Of Her Birth Story

 Serena Williams introduced the world to her newborn daughter, Alexis Olympia Ohanian, on Wednesday.
-Serena Williams and her fiancé Alexis Ohanian are currently on paternity leave after welcoming their first child together.
-In the video documenting Serena’s pregnancy, the tennis champ said she was in the hospital “six or seven days” before she and her fiancé, Alexis Ohanian, could bring their daughter home, according to People magazine.
+Serena Williams and her fiance Alexis Ohanian are currently on paternity leave after welcoming their first child together.
+In the video documenting Serena’s pregnancy, the tennis champ said she was in the hospital “six or seven days” before she and Ohanian could bring their daughter home, according to People magazine.

 “It’s been a long time… We had a lot of complications but look what we got, we got a baby girl.”

-Alexis Olympia weighed in at 6-pound and 13-ounce after being born on September 1, 2017.
+Alexis Olympia weighed in at 6 pounds and 13 ounces after being born on September 1, 2017.
 Williams announced that she was pregnant in April on Snapchat.

 Along with baby Alexis’ first photo and name reveal, Williams also shared a montage of memorable moments documenting her pregnancy.
-In Serena Williams’ birth story, she included her first ultrasound, belly bump selfies and showed footage of the parents-to-be assembling the nursery.
+In Serena Williams’ birth story, she included her first ultrasound and belly bump selfies and showed footage of the parents-to-be assembling the nursery.

-Serena, 35, hinted she would share photos and included a post featuring her fiancé Alexis Ohanian that read, “…. but are you ready?”
+Serena, 35, hinted she would share photos and included a post featuring her fiance Alexis Ohanian that read, “…. but are you ready?”

 Serena’s sister, Venus Williams, opened up to ESPN about the birth of her new niece, saying, “Obviously I’m super excited.
 Words can’t describe.”
 Venus discussed the monumental moment before playing her U.S. Open match in Queens, New York.